-The LM27953 has an enable pin that has active-high logic (HIGH = ON).
-There is an internal pull-down resistor (300k $\Omega$ typ.) that is connected internally between the enable pin and GND.
+The LM27961 has 2 enable pins.
+Both are active-high logic (HIGH = ON).
+There are internal pull-down resistors $(300k\Omega \text{ typ.})$ that are connected internally between each of the enable pins and GND.

-When the voltage on the EN pin is low (<0.5V), the part is in shutdown mode.
-All internal circuitry is OFF and the part consumes very little supply current when the LM27953 is shutdown.
-When the voltage on the EN pin is high (>1.1V), the part is active.
+ENA and ENB can both enable and disable the part.
+When the voltage on both pins are low (<0.5V), the part is in shutdown mode.
+All internal circuitry is OFF and the part consumes very little supply current when the LM27961 is shutdown.
+When the voltage on either ENx pin is high (>1.1V), the part is active.
 The charge pump is ON, and the corresponding output current drivers are active.